 Living From The Heart

 As children, before conditioning, we radiate love and openness to life.
 We live more presently with gratitude in every moment.
 We look at life with so much appreciation and joy.
 It’s pure living from the heart without interference of the mind.
 As adults, we are quick to forget this inner child and how we once viewed the world.
 Perhaps it’s due to conditioning or unhealed painful experiences that lead to hardening of the heart.
-It’s the hardening of our heart that disconnects us from our true self.
+The hardening of the heart creates a disconnect within from our true self, leading to voids with an endless thirst.

 Here are a few things to ponder on.
 When was the last time you laughed like a little child?
 When was the last time you had a good ole belly laugh, where your sides hurt from laughing so much?
 In some Zen/Buddhist teachings, a deep belly laugh is used as a release, leading to a healing from physical and mental imbalances.
 It works wonders with awakening passion for life and for increasing overall happiness.
 Embracing our inner child allows for a more authentic self to come out and play in this game called life.